Generalization capabilities of translationally equivariant neural networks: Regression: predicting observables on the lattice

 \subsection{Training and testing}

-The training is performed for every model of each of these three architectures and for each training set analogously: mean squared error (MSE) is selected as a loss function; it is optimized with the \textit{AMSGrad}~\cite{Reddi:2019} variant of the \textit{AdamW} optimizer~\cite{Loshchilov:2019} with a vanishing weight decay.
+The training is performed for every model of each of these three architectures and for each training set analogously: mean squared error (MSE) is selected as a loss function; the total loss is the arithmetic mean of the individual losses, each of which corresponds to one physical observable.
+It is optimized with the \textit{AMSGrad}~\cite{Reddi:2019} variant of the \textit{AdamW} optimizer~\cite{Loshchilov:2019} with a vanishing weight decay.
 Training models on different sized training sets gives us information about the sample efficiency.
+Limiting the size of training sets is motivated by machine learning tasks where the generation of training samples is costly, for example in medical applications or in large-scale simulations on supercomputers.
 The number of training samples in a training set ranges from~$100$ to~$20000$, with steps~$\Delta = 50$ from~$100$ to~$250$, $\Delta = 250$ from~$250$ to~$1000$, $\Delta = 500$ from~$1000$ to~$3000$ and $\Delta = 1000$ up to~$20000$ training samples.
 The corresponding validation sets contain~$10\%$ of the amount of the training set's data.
 The batch size during training was chosen to be~$100$ for training sets with at least~$500$ training samples and~$50$ otherwise.
 The reason behind this choice is that the algorithm shall be trained with mini-batches.
-To avoid that this approaches batch training for smaller training sets, a smaller batch-size is chosen for them.
+To avoid that this approaches batch training for smaller training sets, a smaller batch size is chosen for them.
 The training lasts between~$100$ and~$1000$ epochs; the exact number is determined by early stopping based on validation loss with a \textit{patience} value of $25$.
 The model is taken at the time it has had the lowest validation loss.
 An overview of the chosen parameters is given in table~\ref{tab:Regression:parameters_for_training}.

-The training takes place on a $60 \times 4$ lattice, the first number refers to the temporal dimension, the second to the spatial one.
+The training takes place on a $60 \times 4$ lattice; the first number refers to the temporal dimension and the second to the spatial one.
 All data in the training set and the validation set have been generated with~$\mu = 1.05$.